wazuh/wazuh-documentation/source/getting-started/use-cases/rootkits-detection.rst

     "timestamp": "2020-07-12T18:07:00-0800"
   }

-More information on how Wazuh detects rootkits can be found in the :ref:`user manual <manual_anomaly_detection>`.
+You can find more information on how Wazuh detects rootkits in the :ref:`user manual <manual_anomaly_detection>`.